gisgomez/Gomez-Portfolio-2022/FinalProjectPart2.md

 # Final Project, Part Two #

-Part Two of the final project invovled making edits to the data narrative proposed in [Part One](https://gisgomez.github.io/Gomez-Portfolio-2022/FinalProject), further developing a wireframe for the data narrative, and establishing a user research protocol which includes conducting user research interviews.
-The process is outlined below.
+Part Two of the final project involved pivoting from the data narrative proposed in [Part One](https://gisgomez.github.io/Gomez-Portfolio-2022/FinalProject) further developing a wireframe for the new data narrative, and establishing a user research protocol which includes conducting user research interviews.
+The process behind Part Two is outlined below, but first some context about the data narrative pivot from Part One.

+In Part One, the data narrative focused around changes in urban geography due to the mass adoption of remote work during the COVID-19 pandemic.
+Although the narrative was compelling, there were several issues with finding data to support further research on the topic especially given the recency of these changes.
+Data that examines the post-COVID urban environment is hard to find partly because it is a process that is unfolding in real-time and so the project scope and direction had to be reconsidered.

+The data narrative in Part Two is inspired from the topic proposed in Part One but takes a more narrow and specific approach to the broad topic of life after COVID-19.
+The premise of the new data narrative is centered around the proliferation of telehealth services during the pandemic and the implication on people’s access to healthcare services.
+The storyline will examine pre- and post-pandemic access to telemedicine, either at the state or county level, and will examine the demographics of telemedicine users to determine if there has been greater patient participation in healthcare and greater access to health-related services.
+The data story will also consider that as we have moved towards mass vaccination, healthcare is once again beginning to readjust to new norms and COVID-era expansion of telemedicine may be decreasing.

+The process of further exploring this data narrative via wireframing and user research is detailed below.

 # Data Story Wireframe #